 In the United States, more than 100,000 children are waiting for a family to call their own.
 In the North Carolina foster care system alone, there are nearly 11,000 waiting children.
 Foster parents are licensed to provide safe, temporary homes while efforts are made toward reunification with a child’s family of origin.
 When reunification cannot happen safely, Crossnore, through our adoption program, works to unite children and licensed families through adoption.

 The adoption program is designed for families seeking to adopt a child through foster care, providing supportive resources and services unique to foster adoption.
-Serving children ages 3-18 impacted by the child welfare system, Crossnore Communities for Children identifies families best suited to embrace the specialized needs of North Carolina’s waiting children.
+Serving children aged 3-18 impacted by the child welfare system, Crossnore Communities for Children identifies families best suited to embrace the specialized needs of North Carolina’s waiting children.
 The adoption program—from navigation and placement to counseling and coaching—helps promote success and ensures the ultimate well-being of children and families.

 The Adoption Process